 Dietetic Internship Rotations and Required Activities/Coursework

-- 11 weeks of nutrition therapy rotation at University Hospital or a community hospital
+- 11 weeks of nutrition therapy rotation at Stony Brook University Hospital or an affiliated hospital

 - 4 weeks of long-term care

 - 5 weeks of public health nutrition rotation including work at Family Medicine, WIC, LI Cares, Head Start and/or Sustainable LI.

 - 7 weeks of food service rotation including 4 weeks institutional food service and 3 weeks school food service